MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_upgrade.md

 To ensure that playlists work properly, any playlists that have been created with the earlier version of the web part will need to be recreated.
 Before deleting the playlists, make a list of the custom playlists and associated assets so you can recreate them easily with the new Custom Learning Web part.
 Make a copy of a playlist and then delete it.
 You can use the JSONData field to make a copy of the content of a playlist before you delete.
 This will make it easier to create later.

-•	From the Custom Learning site, click Settings > Site Content.
+1. From the Custom Learning site, click **Settings** > **Site Content**.
-•	Select a playlist, select the ellipses, select Edit, and then copy the contents of the JSONData field and save in NotePad or a separate document for later reference.
-Select Cancel.
+2. Select a playlist, select the ellipses, select **Edit**, and then copy the contents of the **JSONData** field and save in NotePad or a separate document for later reference.
+Select **Cancel**.
-•	Select the playlist, select the ellipses, and then select Delete.
+3. Select the playlist, select the ellipses, and then select **Delete**.
-•	You are now ready to recreate the playlist with the new Web part.
+4. You are now ready to recreate the playlist with the new Web part.
-For instructions on using the new Custom Learning for Office 365 Web part, see https://docs.microsoft.com/en-us/office365/customlearning/custom_overview.
+For instructions on using the Custom Learning for Office 365 Web part, see [Customize the Learning Experience(custom_overview.md).

-## Step 8 - Chan

 ### Next Steps
 - [Customize](custom_overview.md) the training experience for your organization.